branflake2267/gdg/getting_started/getting_started_as_an_organizer.en.md

 This covers getting started as a GDG organizer or co-organizer.

-## Prerequisites

 ## Why
-Why would you want to join, what are the benefits?
+Why would you want to join and what are the benefits?

 ### Passion
 Why is it you want to help out?